 Being a new mom is exhausting and emotionally challenging.
 You deserve to look and feel beautiful, so it’s fine to treat yourself to a new hair color or touch-up.
 Since you’ll become busier as your child grows older, you can ask your stylist how to simplify your color or hairstyle to be lower-maintenance.

-If you’re still concerned that your hair dye could harm the baby, there are some things you could do to make it safer.
+If you’re still concerned if it is safe to color Your hair while breastfeeding, there are some things you could do to make it safer.
 You could use all-natural vegetable dyes like henna, or you could get highlights or lowlights which would use fewer chemicals than a full dye job.
 If you dye your hair at home, pick an ammonia-free formula and don’t dye your hair while your baby is in the same room.